DaveBenham/VenomModules/README.md

 - Gate output voltage options
 - Additional gate outputs for A>=B and A<=B
 - Oversampling options for audio applications
+- An option to normal the B input to the previoua A input sample so WinComp can function as a crude slope detector.

 ### Polyphony
 WINCOMP is fully polyphonic - the number of output channels is the maximum number of channels found across all three inputs.
 Monophonic inputs are replicated to match the number of output channels.
 Polyphonic inputs that have fewer channels use 0V for missing channels.